FootGear Facts is Supported By Its Audience. As An Amazon Associate We Earn From Qualifying Purchases, at No Extra Cost To Our Readers! Learn More

 Immediately after surgery or treatment of a broken toe, the doctor will recommend a walking boot, unless the fracture is minor.
 You will have to wear the boot for a few weeks, probably less than a month.
 The boot will help keep your foot straight and under less pressure during walking. hence, your toe will heal faster.

-See also Adidas Runfalcon 2.0 Review
+See also Adidas Questar Rise Review

 After this, you will transition to a medical shoe.
 You can use the medical shoe until you are well-recovered, after which you will get back to a regular shoe.